What are IFRS Standards?

 Below is a list of IFRS standards from http://www.ifrs.org/issued-standards/list-of-standards/

 |5||Non-current Assets Held for Sale and Discontinued Operations|

 |13||Fair Value Measurement|

 |15||Revenue from Contracts with Customers|

 IFRS vs. US GAAP

 The largest difference between the US GAAP (Generally Accepted Accounting Principles) and IFRS is that IFRS is principle-based while GAAP is rule-based.
 Rule-based frameworks are more rigid and allow less room for interpretation, while a principle-based framework allows for more flexibility.

 There are pros and cons to both approaches, depending on how they are used.
 For example, using a standard that fits within a “rule” but that clearly does not represent the principle behind the standard can be a downside of the GAAP.
 While conversely, taking an overly liberal interpretation of standards is a potential drawback to the IFRS.

 Check out our free accounting courses here.

-Thank you for reading the CFI guide to accounting standards.
+Thank you for reading CFI’s guide to IFRS Standards.
 To keep learning and developing your career as a financial analyst, these additional CFI resources will be helpful: